Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Preliminaries

-\end{lemma} \begin{proof} By Lemma~\ref{blanchard}, the group $G$ acts biregulary on $S$.
-Since $G$ is connected, we can solve the singularities of $S$ in a $G$-equivariant way by repeatedly alternate normalization with blowing-up of the singular points (see for instance \cite{Art86}).
-We denote by $\eta\colon S'\to S$ a $G$-equivariant resolution of singularities of $S$, and define $\pi'\colon X':=X \times_S S' \to S'$ to be the pull-back of $\pi$ along $\eta\colon S' \to S$.
-The pull-back of a $\p^1$-bundle is a $\p^1$-bundle.
-Indeed, this is well-known for vector bundles, (see \cite[\S~II.6, Ex.~5.18]{Har77} and \cite[\S~5.4.5]{EGAI}) and all the $\p^1$-bundles that we consider are Zariski locally trivial, so they are projectivisations of rank two vector bundles.
-Also, since $S' \to S$ is $G$-equivariant, $G$ acts on $X'$ and $\hat\eta: X' \to X$ is $G$-equivariant.
+\begin{proof} By Lemma~\ref{blanchard}, the group $G$ acts biregularly on $S$.
+Since $G$ is connected, we can solve the singularities of $S$ in a $G$-equivariant way by repeatedly alternating between normalization and blowing-up of the singular points (see for instance~\cite{Art86}).
+We denote by $\eta\colon S'\to S$ a $G$-equivariant resolution of singularities of $S$ and define $\pi'\colon X':=X \times_S S' \to S'$ to be the pull-back of $\pi$ along $\eta\colon S' \to S$.
+The pull-back of a $\p^1\!$-bundle along a morphism of schemes is again a $\p^1\!$-bundle (indeed, all the $\p^1\!$-bundles that we consider are Zariski locally trivial).
+Also, since $S' \to S$ is $G$-equivariant, $G$ acts on $X'$, and $\hat\eta: X' \to X$ is $G$-equivariant.
 The last statement follows from the fact that $\eta$, and thus $\hat\eta$, is birational. \end{proof}

-In the sequel we will only consider the $\p^1$-bundles over smooth surfaces; in particular, we will not describe the $\p^1$-bundles $X \to S$ over singular surfaces such that $\Autz(X)$ is maximal.
-There are many such $\p^1$-bundles, obtained from those of Theorem~\ref{Thm:MainA} by contracting the negative curve on a Hirzebruch surface onto a singular point.
-The threefolds obtained have however singularities which are of codimension $2$, so it is natural to avoid them when working in birational geometry with the classical minimal model program (where varieties have terminal singularities).
+In the following, we will only consider the $\p^1\!$-bundles over smooth surfaces; in particular, we will not describe the $\p^1\!$-bundles $X \to S$ over singular surfaces such that $\Autz(X)$ is maximal.
+There are many such $\p^1\!$-bundles, obtained from those of Theorem~\ref{Thm:MainA} by contracting the negative curve on a Hirzebruch surface onto a singular point.
+The obtained threefolds have, however, singularities which are of codimension~$2$, so it is natural to avoid them when working in birational geometry with the classical minimal model program (where varieties have terminal singularities).
+We also recall that a $\P^n$-bundle over a smooth variety is isomorphic to the projectivisation of a rank $n+1$ vector bundle over this variety (see \textit{e.g.}~\cite[Exercise~II.7.10(c)]{Har77}); this well-known fact will be used implicitly throughout the rest of the article.